betterscientificsoftware/bssw.io/HowToContribute.md

 The first step when it comes to contributing to BSSw is checking whether your content a good fit.
 Please see [What To Contribute](./WhatToContribute.md) for information on scope.
 If you are still unsure, please [contact us](./QuestionsAboutContributing.md).

 PLEASE NOTE that at this stage, you are expected to only submit a short abstract of your article.
 Once reviewed and if accepted, you will be contacted to submit the complete version.
-Once you are ready to contribute, please use one of the below approaches to submit your article.
+Once you are ready to contribute, please use one of the below approaches to submit your abstract.

 ### Submission via Google form
-1. If you are not familiar with GitHub, you can submit your content using the [Google form](https://goo.gl/forms/IJyJKbI5OK9Lzcna2).
+1. If you are not familiar with GitHub, you can submit your abstract using the [Google form](https://goo.gl/forms/IJyJKbI5OK9Lzcna2).

 ### Submisson via web-based GitHub
-If you are familiar with GitHub, please do use the below approach to submit your content.
+If you are familiar with GitHub, please do use the below approach to submit your abstract.
 This is our preferred approach.
 1. Open a browser window pointed at the [Better Scientific Software GitHub site](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io).
 2. Click on the `Issues` tab (which is the 2nd tab on the left, just below 'betterscientificsoftware')
 3. Click on  the `New issue` button